cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ### 13) Finalising Setup<a name="Setup_FinalisingSetup"></a>

-* Each player reshuffles one of her Secret Objective back into the deck.
+* Each player keeps one of their Secret Objectives and reshuffles the other back into the deck.
 * Each player draws 2 Political Cards
 * Reveal hidden races
 * Each player chooses a set of plastic miniatures and takes her race's Command Counters.
 She places them near her race sheet to form her "reinforcements".